Batting Timing Drills For Baseball & Softball | BEST 2022 Youth Beginner Rhythm Hitting Drills And Swing Tips | Fresno, California

 Learn not only how and what to train but also the science behind the methods.

 Before we get started…

-I want you to note that the following two batting timing drills are rooted in science.
-They follow the Principle of Variance (CLICK HERE for another post I did on that).
+I want you to note that the following two batting timing drills are validated by empirical studies in the science of successful learning.
+They follow the Principle of Variance (CLICK HERE for a post that explains that).